 Marble Chip Gravel

 Marble chips are usually white or whitish and have a very minimalist, simplistic aesthetic.
 They make an excellent accent in flower beds or gardens and even work well for small pathways.

 How to Choose the Best Gravel for Your Project

 Choosing the best gravel type for your landscape project might seem a bit daunting at first.
 How will you know what will best serve your landscape?

 If you are new to the landscaping world, we’d suggest that you reach out to a local landscaping company and speak with professionals about your project.
-Talking with a landscaping professional will help you understand the different types of gravel in order to determine which would best suit your landscape project.
+Talking with a landscaping contractor will help you understand the different types of gravel in order to determine which would best suit your landscape project.